dimkr/b6b/docs/tutorial.md

 # Invocation

-In addition, a statement can invoke another statemenet by enclosing it in brackets:
+In addition, a statement can invoke another statement by enclosing it in brackets:

     {$stdout writeln [$+ 4 3]}